Bandgap voltage reference: Operation

 The other critical issue in design of bandgap references is power efficiency and size of circuit.
 As a bandgap reference is generally based on BJT devices and resistors, the total size of circuit could be large and therefore expensive for IC design.
 Moreover, this type of circuit might consume a lot of power to reach to the desired noise and precision specification.

-Despite these limitations, the bandgap voltage reference is widely used in voltage regulators, covering the majority of 78xx, 79xx devices along with the LM317, LM337 and TL431 devices.
+Despite these limitations, the band gap voltage reference is widely used in voltage regulators, covering the majority of 78xx, 79xx devices along with the TL431 and the complementary LM317 and LM337.
 Temperature coefficients as low as 1.5–2.0 ppm/°C can be obtained with bandgap references.
-However, the parabolic characteristic of voltage versus temperature means that a single figure in ppm/°C does not adequately describe the behaviour of the circuit.
+However, the parabolic characteristic of voltage versus temperature means that a single figure in ppm/°C does not adequately describe the behavior of the circuit.
 Manufacturers' data sheets show that the temperature at which the peak (or trough) of the voltage curve occurs is subject to normal sample variations in production.
-Bandgaps are also suited for low-power applications.
+Bandgap references are also suited for low-power applications.

+Mixed-signal microcontrollers may provide an internal bandgap reference signal to be used as reference for any internal comparator(s) and analog-to-digital converter(s).